stevencurtis/SwiftCoding/LeetCode/PrefixSum/README.md

 So the count is incremented if we have visited the prefixSum - 3 (and natually this must have came before the current num we are visiting, in continuous order).

-So here is an example where k = 3 and nums is [1,2,3,4,2,1] which gives the result as 3, represented as three blue arrows here
+So here is an example where k = 3 and nums is [1,2,3,4,2,1] which gives the result as 3, represented as three blue arrows here:

 ![trick](Images/trick.png)